outreachy/website/docs/mentor-agreement.md

 **Termination.**

-Internships in the Program will take place between May 24, 2021 and August 24, 2021.
+Internships in the Program will take place between Dec 6, 2021 and Mar 4, 2022.
 In exceptional situations, the internship can be extended for up to five weeks, provided that both you and your Intern send a written request for an extension specifying a new end date to the Outreachy Project's leadership committee, operating under Conservancy's auspices, and that the Outreachy